hellotext/help/_i18n/en/integrations/connect-mercado-libre.md

 * Automatically create customer profiles, including details like phone numbers, for future promotions.
 * Manage all post-sale communications from the Inbox.
 * Send post-sale automatic replies using pre-built journey templates.
+* Manage notes from sales directly in Hellotext.

 If you're an business selling on multiple channels, connecting your Mercado Libre account can help you keep all your customer profiles in one place, with a complete history of past purchases.
 This makes it easier to create targeted campaigns that aggregate the data from customers who have purchased on Mercado Libre.